List of laws and reports on LGBT rights in the Republic of Ireland: Health Insurance (Amendment) Act 2001

 This restated the prohibition of discrimination in the provision of health insurance on the grounds of sexual orientation under the Health Insurance Act 1994.
 This applies to individuals and not same-sex couples.

 Implementing Equality for Lesbians, Gays, and Bisexuals 2002

-In a wide-ranging report on the situation of gays and lesbian in Ireland, the Equality Authority made many recommendations for change across many areas.
+In a wide-ranging report on the situation of gays and lesbians in Ireland, the Equality Authority made many recommendations for change across many areas.
 Most of its recommendations were non-statutory.
 It called for all policies of the government departments to be equality proofed on the grounds of sexual orientation.
-It called for many changes needed to help benefit gays and lesbians for example hospital visits of partners of same-sex couples, provision of services where the provider are ignorant or unaware of the needs of gays and lesbians.
-It also called on for civil marriage to be widened to also for same-sex couples to marry.
-It also called on for civil partnership laws to be introduced if same-sex marriage is not allowed.
+It called for many changes needed to help benefit gays and lesbians, for example, hospital visits of partners of same-sex couples, and the provision of services where the providers are ignorant or unaware of the needs of gays and lesbians.
+It also called for civil marriage to be widened to also allow same-sex couples to marry.
+It also called for civil partnership laws to be introduced if same-sex marriage is not allowed.